 It is a credit to Gregory that she creates such wonderful fiction out of the scant material left about the women of that time.
 We will all look forward to the BBC adaptation later this year.
 Meanwhile, read this book.
 You’ll learn plenty about the Wars of the Roses and, most of all, to be grateful that you live in the twenty-first century and not the fifteenth.
 VP

 The White Queen by Philippa Gregory is a 2009 historical fiction novel.
-It is part of Philippa Gregory’s Tudor series.
-The series includes The Boleyn Inheritance.
+It is part of Philippa Gregory’s The Cousins’ War series.

 The White Queen – Philippa Gregory